jellyfisheart/jellyfisheart/README.md

 Don't be a piece of shit.
 (Racist, groomer, proshipper, wtf ever else.
 Y'all like to create new ways to be off-putting.)

 DNC.
-Keep inspo limited if at all
+Keep inspo limited if at all, BUT!!!
+You can ask for tips and pointers and I'll gladly oblige

 I might be boring until you seem easy enough to riff with